airshipit/deckhand/doc/source/documents.rst

 #. ``metadata.name``
 #. ``schema``

-Because collisions with respect to the the third parameter -- ``metadata.layeringDefinition.layer`` -- can only occur with :ref:`replacement`.
+Because collisions with respect to the third parameter -- ``metadata.layeringDefinition.layer`` -- can only occur with :ref:`replacement`.
 But after document rendering, the replacement-parent documents are never returned.